osu-crypto/libOTe/README.md

 ### Linux

 Once cloned, the libraries listed above must be built.
-In Thirdparty/linux there are scripts that will download and build all of the libraries that are listed above.
-To build the library:
+In `./thirdparty/linux` there are scripts that will download and build all of the libraries that are listed above.
+To build the libOTe and the associated frontend:

 `./make `